Samuel Taylor Coleridge

 Tours Scotland with W. & Dorothy Wordsworth.

 In Malta and Sicily.
-Private secretary to Alex.
-Ball, High Commissioner at Malta.
+Private secretary to Alexander Ball, High Commissioner at Malta.

 Appointed Acting Public Secretary in Malta.